-Mentoring Artists for Women’s Art (MAWA) is a Winnipeg-based artist-run centre that encourages the intellectual and creative development of women-identified visual artists by providing education and critical dialogue.
-Over the course of more than three decades, it has built a thriving, intergenerational community, devoted to shared knowledge and resources.
+Mentoring Artists for Women’s Art (MAWA) is a Winnipeg-based artist-run centre that encourages the intellectual and creative development of women and gender minority people in the visual arts by providing education and critical dialogue.
+It is a thriving, intergenerational community, devoted to shared knowledge and resources.

 Since its inception in 1984, mentorship has been the core activity of the organization and the key strategy in redressing gender inequality.
 Senior artists share experiences, networks and know-how with emerging artists, ensuring that each artist does not have to “reinvent the wheel”.
 This model of art education has proven to be nothing short of transformative, and many artists credit MAWA with being pivotal in their professional careers.

 MAWA provides other learning opportunities, such as artist talks, discussion groups, workshops in particular artistic skills, professional development workshops, lectures, critical writing opportunities, studio visits with established curators, film screenings, showcases, panel discussions, an artist in residence program and a resource centre/lending library.
 Programs are led by leaders of a wide variety of backgrounds and experience to ensure diverse points of view and a welcoming environment for everyone.

 Special projects of the past decade include: the “Who Counts?” national symposium (2014); creation and publication of Desire Change, the first textbook about feminist art in Canada (2017); Resilience, a cross-country exhibition of works by 50 Indigenous women artists on billboards (2018); and Resilience: 50 Indigenous Art Cards and Teaching Guide, a tool to help educators K-12 integrate Indigeneity into the classroom through art (2019), now in its second printing (2021).